Secret Service Chief Out Over Reported Personality Conflict in Trump Administration

 After Nielsen’s departure, an empowered Stephen Miller, the immigration hawk White House senior adviser, is also eyeing the removal of Lee Francis Cissna, according to two of the people.
 Cissna is director of U.S. Citizenship and Immigration Services, which runs the legal immigration system.

-Alles, a former Marine general, was recommended to the post by former White House chief of staff John Kelly.
+Alles, a former Marine general who had no prior ties to the Secret Service, was recommended to the post by former White House chief of staff John Kelly.
+He had been the acting deputy commissioner of Customs and Border Protection.

+Confirmed in 2017, Alles inherited an agency that had been dealing with a series of security and personnel issues.
+Weeks before he was nominated, a man jumped the White House fence and spent 15 minutes roaming the grounds.

+His appointment was set to fulfill the recommendations of a group of former senior government officials that reviewed the Secret Service in 2014 and found that it was an “insular agency” in need of an outsider to lead it.
+But Alles’ unfamiliarity with the agency led to conflicts, said the officials.